-If you suspect the cause of an illness is connected with food that has been purchased and eaten you should report this to a Health Protection Officer (HPO) (contact details here).
+If you suspect the cause of an illness is connected with food that has been purchased and eaten you should report this to a Health Protection Officer (HPO) by completing this online questionnaire.

-An HPO will complete a questionnaire with you over the phone.
-The information is assessed to determine the likely source and cause of your illness.
+The information you provide in the questionnaire will be assessed by an HPO to determine the likely source and cause of your illness.
 Most people think the last food they ate is the cause of their illness however, symptoms can take from 30 minutes to over 10 days to start.